 Once you’ve set your form up with multiple pages, you will have the option to activate Save and Resume.
 To activate it, simply scroll to the “Form Extras” section at the bottom of the left sidebar, and toggle the Save and Resume option to ON.

 Looking to dive deeper into this feature?
 Read about creating multi-page forms with Formstack.

 If you want to get thoughtful responses from your employees, you have to consider the survey experience.
 You aren’t likely to get good results if the employee engagement survey is clunky, messy, or hard to follow.
 Use Formstack’s Theme Editor to add familiar branding (such as the company’s logo and colors) to the survey.
 The Theme Editor also allows you to customize buttons, fonts, and spacing.
 To use the Theme Editor, follow three simple steps:

 Click the “Theme” tab at the bottom of the form options sidebar on the left.

 #2: Create or edit a theme.

 Click “Create New Theme” at the bottom of the “Themes in Use” list, or hover over an existing theme and click “Edit Theme.”

 #3: Customize the look and feel of your form.

 Employee engagement surveys aren’t the only HR forms you can master with Formstack.
-Click below to explore other ways your HR team can use our online forms.
+Explore other ways your HR team can use our online forms.